uxlfoundation/oneDNN/doc/advanced/experimental.md

 the buffers' indices.

 oneDNN also introduces a new format kind dnnl::memory::format_kind::sparse.
 Sparse encoding (a.k.a. sparse format) is an enumeration type that specifies how data is encoded.
-Currently, oneDNN supports Compressed Sparse Row (CSR), Sorted Co-ordinate (COO) Sparse Format, and PACKED sparse encodings (dnnl::memory::sparse_encoding::csr, dnnl::memory::sparse_encoding::coo, dnnl::memory::sparse_encoding::packed) for CPU engine, and, only sorted COO (Co-ordinate Sparse Format) for GPU engine.
+Currently, oneDNN supports CSR (Compressed Sparse Row), Sorted COO (Co-ordinate Sparse Format) and PACKED sparse encodings (dnnl::memory::sparse_encoding::csr, dnnl::memory::sparse_encoding::coo, dnnl::memory::sparse_encoding::packed).

 The memory descriptor has dedicated static member functions for creating memory descriptors for different sparse encodings.